 The size of the bookstore determines the number of book titles it can accommodate.
 Small bookstores generally house a few hundred titles, while the larger bookstores can offer more than a hundred thousand titles.
 As internet is easily accessible today and people can now afford the best smartphones and e-readers, books are being increasingly bought online.

-One can either choose to buy books from a brick-and-mortar bookstore or an online bookstore.
+One can either choose to buy past and present books from a brick-and-mortar bookstore or an online bookstore.

 Brick and mortar bookstores

 Online bookstores have made it possible for people to buy their favorite books from the comfort of their homes.
 However, the brick-and-mortar bookstores are still important for the book publishing industry.
 They not only sell books but also help the publishers and authors by hosting promotional events.
 Some of these events include author readings, book signings, and endcap promotions.